Manpreet Kaur: Early life

-Kaur is the eldest of three siblings.
+Kaur hails from Sahauli village in Patiala district of Punjab, and is the eldest of three siblings.
 When she was 13 years old, her father died.
 Her mother was paralyzed in 2006.
-She developed an interest in athletics through father and her cousins who were also into sports.
-One of her cousins was a university-level 100m sprinter and other is a discus thrower, while her sister-in-law was also a shot putter.
-She initially trained for a year in the 100m, but her brother whom she trained under felt she would do better in shot put and she switched.
-She hails from Sahauli village from Patiala and works at the Indian Railways.
+She developed an interest in athletics through her father and cousins who were into sports.
+One of her cousins was a university-level 100 m sprinter and other was a discus thrower, while her sister-in-law was also a shot putter.
+She initially trained for a year in the 100 m, but her brother whom she trained under felt she would do better in shot put and she switched.